 The policy, approved in 1984 by the faculty and trustees in compliance with the laws of the Commonwealth of Massachusetts, states that “Any student who is unable, because of his or her religious beliefs, to attend classes or to participate in any examination, study, or work requirement on a particular day shall be excused from any such requirement, and shall be provided an opportunity to make up such requirement which they may have missed because of such absence now—provided, however, that such makeup examination or work shall not create an unreasonable burden upon the College.”
 No adverse or prejudicial effects shall result to any student who makes use of this provision of College policy.

 Course Change Period

 Course changes may be made during the Drop/Add period at the beginning of each semester.
 No changes may be made after that period except with the approval of the Committee on Academic Standing, after consultation with the Dean’s Office.
 During Winter Study, a second Winter Study course may be added if the instructor approves but the original course may not be dropped.
-A late fee of $5 per day may be assessed for each course change accepted after the announced deadline.

 Year-long courses are designated by an odd number and an even number joined by a hyphen; the work of the two semesters constitutes an integral, indivisible course.
 Therefore, if a student does not pass the second half of a year-long course, they forfeit credit for the first half and incur a deficiency as a result of the forfeiture.
-Students who register for a year course are required to do both semesters of that course within the same academic year.
+Students who register for a year-long course are required to do both semesters of that course within the same academic year.